-Valuable 1776-1976 Bicentennial Quarters, Special Mint Sets, Error Coins, Proofs and Others Worth Money
+Valuable 1776-1976 Bicentennial Quarter, Special Mint Sets, Error Coins, Proofs and Others Worth Money

-Valuable 1776-1976 Bicentennial Quarters, Special Mint Sets, Error Coins, Proofs and Others Worth Money
+Valuable 1776-1976 Bicentennial Quarter, Special Mint Sets, Error Coins, Proofs and Others Worth Money

 Created to commemorate the 200th anniversary of the United States’ independence, the US Bicentennial Quarter was minted only in 1975 and 1976.
 Due to their unique reverse design, they are among the most iconic coins in American numismatic history.